earthobservatory/azure-scripts/README.md

 5. Restore your original configuration file `$ cp ~/.sds.bak/config ~/.sds/`
 6. Copy the ARIA adaptation repositories to `~/mozart/ops` by running `$ cp -rf ~/.sds/repos/* ~/mozart/ops/`
 7. Update the cluster with `$ sds update all -f`
-8. Push the ARIA adaptation configuration files with `$ fab -f ~/.sds/cluster.py -R factotum,verdi update_aria_packages`
+8. Push the ARIA adaptation configuration files with `$ fab -f ~/.sds/cluster.py -R factotum,verdi update_aria_packages`, or alternatively run the `helpers/fab_push_aria_pkgs.sh` script
 9. Ship the latest code configuration bundle for autoscaling workers with `$ sds ship`
 10. Either reset or start the cluster with `$ sds reset all -f` or `$ sds start all -f`